Frequently asked questions about research grants

 On project completion, the principal investigator must send the Royal College a final research report that outlines the project's purpose, design and outcome/conclusions.
 The principal investigator must also discuss the project's contribution to the field of medical education and impact on his/her area of concentration as well as stipulate any gaps in knowledge identified through the work.
 If applicable, the principal investigator must forward a copy of any products of research, and attach a list of publications or presentations resulting from the work.

 On project completion the principal investigator is also asked to submit a final financial report to the Royal College accounting for usage of grant funds; this report is prepared by the third party administering the funds.
 Funds are to be used strictly as described in the grant proposal's budget page and may not be used for any other purposes than those outlined in the proposal to the Royal College.
 In the event that the funded project is completed under budget, all surplus grant funds must be reported and returned to the Royal College on project completion.

-Projects approved for funding beyond one year receive subsequent years' funding on receipt of a progress report (research and financial) at the end of each year of study.
+Projects approved for funding beyond one year will be required to submit a progress report (research and financial) at the end of each year of study.

-If your proposal is chosen to receive funding, the Royal College will ask for your permission to post your name, institution, project title, abstract and grant amount to the Royal College website.
+If your proposal is chosen to receive funding, the Royal College will ask for your permission to post your name, institution, project title, and abstract to the Royal College website.